 Option 2: As a contractor (B2B).
 Companies can hire you as a long-term contractor on a B2B agreement working for them across borders.
-Since you are located in a different country and need to pay taxes to your local government, you need to set up an own business (if you don’t have one already from previous freelancing) that you can handle taxes and social security through.
-For this type of contract, you normally agree with the company on a lump sum payment each month and then you invoice the company directly before you take care of taxes and social benefits yourself.
+Since you are in a different country and need to pay taxes to your local government, you need to set up an own business (if you don’t have one already from previous freelancing) that you can pay taxes and social security through.
+For this type of contract, you normally agree with the company on a lump sum payment each month and then you invoice the company directly.
+Then you take care of taxes and social benefits yourself.
 This is by far the easiest way to get employed remotely, but it requires a bit more work on your end related to accounting and reporting (see more details about pros and cons in the section below).

 Option 3: As an employee through a third party (EOR).
 Companies can use a third party to employ you across borders.
 The third party company (typically a payroll company) will act as an Employer of Record (EOR) and sign a local employment contract with you on behalf of the company.
 The EOR will then take care of all local tax and social contributions on the company’s behalf.
 As an employee, you will benefit from local employment laws while working for an international company but there will be a third party directly responsible for your employment contract, acting as a middleman in between.
-A thing to notice here is that these payroll companies will charge the company for their services, so it might influence the final salary package that the company is able to offer.
+A thing to note here is that these payroll companies will charge the company for their services, so it might influence the final salary package that the company can offer.

-Pros And Cons of B2B and EOR:
+Pros and cons of B2B and EOR:

-Employment contract & EOR:
+Employment contract and EOR:

-- You continue to keep the social benefits that you are used to having working as an onsite employee or as an employee in a local company (insurance, pension etc.)
+- You continue to keep the social benefits that you are used to having working as an onsite employee or as an employee in a local company (insurance, pension etc.).

-- You don’t have to care about taxes or reporting to the government
+- You don’t have to care about taxes or reporting to the government.

-- More stability, predictability and security of your employment (longer notice periods)
+- More stability, predictability and security of your employment (longer notice periods).

-- Paid time off, sick leave and sponsored equipment
+- Paid time off, sick leave and sponsored equipment.

-- Less flexibility in terms of working hours and location
+- Less flexibility in terms of working hours and location.

-- More flexibility in terms of working time and working place
+- More flexibility in terms of working time and working place.

-- Shorter notice period (could be both a pro and a con)
+- Shorter notice period (could be both a pro and a con).

 - You need to take care of taxes and reporting yourself, or pay an accountant and/or lawyer to help you with this.
 If you only work for one company, it should be feasible to do this on your own.

-Things to Consider Before Making the Switch to B2B:
+Things to consider before making the switch to B2B: